Are Carbon8 donations tax deductible in Australia?

 What is the process to select farmers for Carbon8?

-We have an independent committee of Regenerative and carbon experts that help assess the farmers, set out some mentoring and/or education pathways.
+We have an independent committee of regenerative educators, farmers and scientists that help assess the farmers and set out some mentoring and/or education pathways.
 The farm is tested to see what current position is and every effort is made to help farmers change to Regenerative practices.
 Further tests are taken over the contract period to assess that results are happening.
 The only thing we can't do is make it rain.
 We still need green plants to put carbon into the soil.
 So with help, next time it rains, the farm management will be different.

 The proof is in the pudding so to speak.
 Carbon8 farmers will be monitored using consistent soil testing, a farm management program and access to a list of mentors who will keep a watchful eye and be there in support throughout the process.